MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-arc.md

 ## Error: _Azure subscription is not properly configured_

 You may encounter this issue if you have not configured your Azure subscription with the Arc enabled Kubernetes' resource providers.
-We currently check for `Microsoft.Kubernetes` and `Microsoft.KubernetesConfiguration`.
+We currently check that `Microsoft.Kubernetes` and `Microsoft.KubernetesConfiguration` are configured.
 For more information on enabling these resource providers, see [enabling resource providers for Arc enabled Kubernetes](/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli#1-register-providers-for-azure-arc-enabled-kubernetes).

 ## Error: _A workload cluster with the name 'my-aks-cluster' was not found_